BaseCase/trello2markdown/README.md

 ## TODO
 ### for v1
+- [ ] restore the parsing error handling stuff, which used to exist in the cowboyed code
 - [ ] instructions for how to get the export from private boards
 - [ ] ensure card and list orders are maintained
 - [ ] license file